private-octopus/picoquic/README.md

 Picoquic uses the OpenSSL version, and has a dependency on OpenSSL.

-The project consists of a core library (picoquic), of a test library (picoquictest), and of a test program (picoquicfirst).
+The project consists of a core library (picoquic), of a test library (picoquictest), and of a test program (picoquicdemo).
 All these are written in C. In the Visual Studio project, the test library is wrapped up in the Visual Studio unittest framework, which makes for convenient regression testing during development.
 In the Linux